What is the NIMAC?

 Where can I find information about student-ready accessible materials?

 The Louis Database of Accessible Materials contains information about accessible books available from over 140 agencies and organizations across the US: Louis Database.
 You may also want to check the Bookshare catalog: Bookshare.
 Your state may also have its own system for distributing student-ready materials produced from NIMAS.
-To locate your NIMAC state contact for more information, visit: National AIM Center State Information Page.
+To locate your NIMAC state contact for more information, visit: AEM State Contacts and SEA Information.

 Where can I find information about NIMAS in IDEA?